 If you’re traveling to Japan, Osaka is a city not to be missed.
-Japan‘s third-largest city is a lively port city packed with interesting architecture, an incredible street food scene, buzzing nightlife, and cherry-blossom trees that bring color to the city in the spring.
+Osaka is a lively port city packed with interesting architecture, an incredible street food scene, buzzing nightlife, and cherry-blossom trees that bring color to the city in the spring.
 Not sure what to do in Osaka while you’re there?
-We’ve got the perfect 2 day Osaka itinerary.
+We’ve got the perfect 2-day Osaka itinerary for you.

-New York-based travel company AllTheRooms has put together a 2-day itinerary in Osaka that ranges from exploring a traditional Japanese castle through to sampling the city’s best eats and riding a giant Ferris wheel.
+This 2-day itinerary in Osaka ranges from exploring a traditional Japanese castle through to sampling the city’s best eats on Dotonbori Street, to riding a giant Ferris wheel.

 Start your day with a visit to the historic Osaka Castle, which is an ornate building that was first constructed in the year 1583 for General Toyotomi Hideyoshi, who was once the most powerful man in Japan after unifying the country in the 16th century.
 The castle has since undergone several restorations and it’s the city’s main historical landmark.
 It’s surrounded by a traditional moat, and if you’re visiting in the spring, you’ll see cherry and plum-blossom trees in their full glory.
 Be sure to have your camera ready.

 Hours: 9:00 to 17:00 (entrance until 16:30); extended hours during various holidays and special exhibitions

 Directions: Enter through the Otemon Gate.
 Closest train stop is Tanimachi 4-chrome Station on the Tanimachi or Chou lines.